suhabb/JsonQ/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-1. In the runtime eclipse, import the project by cloning the git uri
+1. In the runtime eclipse, ensure Text file encoding is set to UTF-8 from Windows->Preferences->General->Workspace.
+2. Import the project by cloning the git uri
       - https://github.com/suhabb/JsonQ.git
 2. Add below jars as jar file(availabe in lib_jars folder of the JsonLib Project) in JsonLib Project.
     - json-20201115.jar (https://mvnrepository.com/artifact/org.json/json/20201115)